 GPs in England and Wales who are notified of a patient death will need to work closely with medical examiners to allow them to independently scrutinise deaths not referred to a coroner.
 This will include sharing records of deceased patients.

-In an update in June 2021, the national medical examiner Dr Alan Fletcher announced the medical examiner system was expanding out from acute trusts to include community settings, including GP practices.
-This would involve scrutiny by a medical examiner of all non-coronial deaths in England, with the process for community deaths already having started in Wales.
+The introduction of the statutory medical examiner system will now start in April 2024, according to a ministerial statement, and not in April 2023 as originally planned.
+The system will involve scrutiny by a medical examiner of all non-coronial deaths in England, with the process for community deaths already having started in Wales.

 Who are medical examiners?

 Medical examiners are senior doctors from a range of specialties.
 They provide independent scrutiny of deaths that are not investigated by the coroner.
-Medical examiner offices have been set up and will work with GP practices to help plan the system locally.
+Medical examiner offices have been set up and some are already working with GP practices locally.

 The appointment of medical examiners has been a key component for the improvements to the death certification process in England and Wales.
 The need for change was highlighted by a number of reports, including the Shipman Inquiry report and later by reports about Mid-Staffordshire and Morecambe Bay NHS hospital trusts.